aeffggbh/Chaos-Rabbits/README.md

 ## Features
 - You can use weapons that shoot by instance or hitscan
 - There are 3 types of enemies (A clown that can shoot you, a rabbit, and a guy that explodes when you get near...
 He also dances.)
-- 3 challenging levels:
+- 5 challenging levels:
   - **Level 1**: You choose a weapon and kill an enemy.
   - **Level 2**: You kill all the enemies that there are.
+  - **Level 3**: You have to find the exit from a laberynth!
+  - **Level 4**: You have to get to the end by using a grappling hook.
   - **Level 3**: You get to the end of the level by surviving an enemy ambush!

 ## Credits